theubie/trackgenerator/README.md

 ### Advanced Mode

-Check the **Advanced Mode** box to reveal additional options for chord modifiers.
-When enabled, a single random modifier (or none) is applied to each chord and the resulting progression includes rendered chord names.
+Check the **Advanced Mode** box to reveal weighted chord variations.
+Each variation (7th, sus2, etc.) can be given a probability and an **Unmodified** weight controls how often no change is applied.
+If Unmodified is set to **Always**, other variation weights are ignored.